 Guinness Onion Soup

-- Slow cooker caramelized onions or alternate recipe for caramelized onions.
-You’ll need to start with 3 pounds onion
+- 3 pounds raw onion cooked – see Slow cooker caramelized onions or use an alternate recipe for caramelized onions

 - 1/4 cup brandy Irish Whiskey (or any whiskey or bourbon)